-A study to look at how safe and well emicizumab treatment works to prevent bleeds for people living with Von Willebrand disease and understand what happens to it in the body and the effects it has
+A study to look at how safe and well emicizumab treatment works to prevent bleeds for people living with Type 3 Von Willebrand disease and understand what happens to it in the body and the effects it has

 A Study to Assess the Efficacy and Safety of Emicizumab in Participants With Type 3 Von Willebrand Disease